Generalization vs. Memorization in Autoregressive Deep Learning: Or, Examining Temporal Decay of Gradient Coherence: Data and Training

 \section{Data and Training}

 We trained neural network surrogate models to approximate the evolution of two-dimensional compressible Euler flows, provided by the PDEGym dataset \cite{herde2024poseidonefficientfoundationmodels}.
 Specifically, we used a dataset that contains three classes of initial conditions, namely, the four quadrant Riemann problem with (CE-RPUI) and without (CE-RP) uncertain interfaces, in addition to the curved Riemann problem (CE-CRP).
-These datasets are particularly valuable for studying the progression from a linear wave regime with discontinuities to fully developed turbulence, a crossover that poses computational and analytical challenges due to the presence of sharp wave-fronts and emergent nonlinear interactions.
-While the CE-RPUI, CE-RP, and CE-CRP datasets are all expected to exhibit comparable large-scale structures arising from Riemann-type initial conditions, they also display qualitatively distinct behaviors.
+This data is particularly valuable for studying the progression from a linear wave regime with discontinuities to fully developed turbulence, a crossover that poses computational and analytical challenges due to the presence of sharp wave-fronts and emergent nonlinear interactions.
+While the CE flows exhibit comparable large-scale structures, they also display qualitatively distinct behaviors.
 In particular, CE-RPUI initial configurations give rise to complex finger-like instabilities in the flow field that are absent or less pronounced in both CE-RP and CE-CRP.
-In total, we used \(5,000\) trajectories for each of the three classes of initial conditions; for each trajectory, we used the first \(16\) time steps.
+In total, we used \(6,500\) trajectories for each of the three classes of initial conditions; for each trajectory, we used the first \(16\) time steps, for total of approximately \(110,000\) training pairs requiring greater than \(150\) GB memory.

-Since instantaneous flow states alone cannot distinguish viscous Navier–Stokes flows from their inviscid Euler counterparts, we used only the compressible Euler data.
-Furthermore, rather than representing a fluid state using the velocities and pressure in addition to density, as was done by Poseidon \cite{herde2024poseidonefficientfoundationmodels}, we used the momentum and energy fields; we expect that this setup will facilitate the learning of all four conservation laws.
+Since instantaneous flow states alone cannot distinguish viscous Navier-Stokes flows from their inviscid Euler counterparts, we do not combine compressible Euler data with Navier-Stokes data.
+Furthermore, rather than representing a fluid state using the velocities and pressure in addition to density, as was done by Poseidon \cite{herde2024poseidonefficientfoundationmodels}, we used the momentum and energy fields; we expect that this setup will better facilitate the learning of all four conservation laws.

 Each snapshot of the flow state at discrete time $t$ is represented as a set of spatially discretized fields $\rho_{\text{mass}}, \rho^i_{\text{mom}}, \rho_{\text{energy}}$ on a uniform grid of size \(128 \times 128\), where $\rho_{\text{mass}}$ denotes mass density, $\rho^i_{\text{mom}}$ are the Cartesian components of momentum density, and $\rho_{\text{energy}}$ is energy density.
 The model \( \hat{y}_{\theta} \) is trained to emulate the compressible Euler evolution, i.e., \( \hat{y}_{\theta} \approx U \), where the operator \( U \) enacts